tek79/node-red-contrib-i2clcd-alt/README.md

 - Node sleep (dependency) seems to install with some errors under Node versions > 8.x, investigating replacing this although it appears to be working.

+- Periodic re-initialization of the display may be necessary and seems dependent on outside factors.
+(Other processes running in node-red.)
+It appears that the display stops operating in 4-bit mode, which is a requirement of the PCF8574-based displays.
+This will cause the display to either become blank, or display random characters.
+Sending **init** to the display at a fixed interval is recommended if you encounter this issue.
+If anyone is able to spot the cause of this issue, please suggest a solution in the issues section.

 Tek79

 January 2019